Get Help Today(877) 648-4288

 An effective way to carefully monitor Opioids and prevent misuse is to effectively manage medication.
 One way is to take the recommended dosage prescribed.
 Secondly, being aware of side effects once taking such medications can help to monitor how one feels.
 Lastly, being mindful of not combining other chemicals like alcohol or other drugs and using common sense when taking drugs can do wonders to prevent issues or complicated side effects.

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 Signs Of Hydrocodone Addiction And Abuse

 When someone seeks the drug for reasons outside of its intended use and becomes dependent, they increase their risk of forming an addiction.
-Additionally, someone combining hydrocodone with other substances risks furthering their likelihood of Opioid use disorders.
+Additionally, someone combining Hydrocodone with other substances risks furthering their likelihood of Opioid Use Disorder.
 Moreover, someone shows signs of addiction when someone needs more to feel the effects they felt initially.
 This is considered a tolerance to the drug, and typically, a drug dependence follows.
 He or she takes more amounts of the drug, and can also endure the following symptoms signaling an addiction:

 - Decreased heartbeat

 - Clammy skin

 Individuals struggling with addiction may also “doctor shop,” meaning they’ll visit several doctors and pretend to be sick.
 The goal is to hoard prescription medications in order to redistribute them or abuse them.
 Withdrawals occur as the body adjusts to being without Hydrocodone.
 As someone becomes addicted, the Opioid receptors in the brain and throughout the body bind with the Opioids, causing the effects of addiction.